brucezztong/ZZTong-Prefabs/README.txt

 TERAGON:

 Support for Teragon is new.
 You should refer to notes and configuration files found in the Teragon folder within this modlet.
+It is unclear as of the time I'm writing this if Teragon fully support modlets and the correct rotation of Parts, so you might have problems for a while.

 NITROGEN AND KINGGEN: